Peter Gillard & Co. Limited

 |London (Stansted)||2.75 hours|

-Tewkesbury is a small medievel market town known for the many half-timbered buildings & the Abbey that dominates the skyline.
+Tewkesbury is a small medieval market town known for the many half-timbered buildings & the Abbey that dominates the skyline.
 It stands at the confluence of the River Severn & the River Avon.
-The name Tewkesbury comes from Theoc, a Saxon hermit who founded a hermitage on the site in the mid 7th century.
-In the Anglo-Saxon (Old English) language the town was called Theocsbury (literally Theoc's Town).
+The Domesday book (1086) records the place as Teodekesberie, a name which indicates a "fortified place of a man called Theoc" and features the Old English (Anglo-Saxon) suffix burh following a personal name (literally Theoc's Fort or Place).

 The Battle of Tewkesbury took place on 4th May 1471 on a site just outside the town.
 It was one of the decisive battles of the Wars of the Roses.

 The town’s most prominent historic monument is the Abbey Church of St. Mary the Virgin.
 This is one of the finest examples of Norman architecture in England, with the largest Romanesque crossing tower in Europe.
-Building started in 1102 AD.
+Building started in 1102 AD & the Abbey was consecrated in 1121 (www.tewkesburyabbey.org.uk/history/).

 For more details please visit: www.visittewkesbury.info